Dr Laura Clancy

 The book was shortlisted for the British Sociological Association Philip Abrams Memorial Prize.

-My writing and research has been featured in international media outlets, such as BBC Newsnight, The New York Times, Last Week Tonight with John Oliver, BBC2, BBC News, BBC Radio 4, BBC 5 Live, Sky News, NBC News, CNN, France24, the Washington Post, Red Pepper, Tribune, openDemocracy, the Independent, the i, the Sunday Times, the Daily Mail, the Mirror, Grazia, the Australian, Al Jazeera, La Figaro, Asahi Shimbun, Tokyo Chunichi Shimbun, Tortoise Media, South China Morning Post, Chicago Sun Times, and The Conversation.
+My writing and research has been featured in international media outlets, such as BBC Newsnight, The New York Times, Last Week Tonight with John Oliver, BBC2, BBC News, BBC Radio 4, Novara Media, ABC Australia, BBC 5 Live, Sky News, NBC News, CNN, France24, the Washington Post, Red Pepper, Tribune, openDemocracy, the Independent, the i, the Sunday Times, the Australian, Al Jazeera, La Figaro, Asahi Shimbun, Tokyo Chunichi Shimbun, Tortoise Media, South China Morning Post, Chicago Sun Times, and The Conversation.
 For media enquiries please email l [dot] clancy2 [at] lancaster [dot] ac [dot] uk.

 My latest research looks at the role of the Royal Correspondent in reproducing royal news.
 In particular, it thinks about how the structure of Royal Correspondent reporting, from systems like the Royal Rota to ‘elite networks’ of contacts, reproduce class inequality and royal power.
 You can find the first published article of this research here.

 I am currently Co-Investigator on the ISRF and The Sociological Review funded research project Cultures of Digital Hate.
 This researches the potential risks for academics in receiving backlash online for their public research and lobbies universities to provide support.